Earl55/BINF6250_LittleB/project07/README.md

 # Successes
 I was bale to build majority of the functions until I gpt til the last two.
 Felt great about this and my coding ability.
+Was able to add the last two functions of the BWT algorithm.
+Needed to really think about how and what was needed to be done LB 01Nov25

 # Struggles
 I had issues understanding some parts implementing these functions.
 Also understanding the earlier graphs an